-"My dad is French and my mom is American—I grew up in the West Village and moved up to Dutchess County [New York] when I was 11, but I’ve always been a city girl.
-I was raised around a lot of old things—my parents were sort of fanatical about having everything old: wooden spoons, cutting boards….Every single thing in the house was old, which was exhausting when I was little because everything was so fragile.
+'I was raised around a lot of old things—my parents were sort of fanatical about having everything old, even all of the cooking utensils and the tinsel on the Christmas tree… Every single thing in the house was old, which was exhausting when I was little because everything was so fragile.
 But, of course, now I like only old things, and I’m a dealer of antique textiles and jewelry.
-I love exotic color and prints for interiors, but not really in my everyday clothes, strangely.
+I love lots of color and prints for interiors, but not really in my everyday clothes, strangely.
 If I dress up, then I wear a lot of color—I love clashing prints and lots and lots of color, really over-the-top, with lots of jewelry.
-But if I’m not dressed up, I just go for a monochromatic black or navy blue outfit, or white, head to toe.
+But if I’m not dressed up, I wear black or dark navy or white, monochromatic head to toe.

-My mascara is called Sege Lutens Eye for Eye.
-It’s a lot of money, but it’s so good.
+My mascara is Serge Lutens Eye for Eye.
+It’s very expensive, but it’s so good.
 It coats each individual lash with the perfect amount of mascara.
-It costs a lot, but it makes such a big difference; it's the only non-clumping one that I’ve managed to find and it last forever.
-I've also been doing a lot of turquoise eye shadow, the YSL Ombres 5 Lumières #5, in a sort Egyptian way, but you can’t do that and red lipstick—it’s one or the other.
-I actually got this turquoise quad because I had just bought these turquoise sheer Fogal stockings with polka dots, and I knew I couldn’t leave the house in the stockings without sort of balancing the color on my face… I’m big into balance.
+It's the only non-clumping one that I’ve managed to find and it last forever.
+I've also been using a lot of turquoise eye shadow, the YSL Ombres 5 Lumières #5, in a sort Egyptian way, but you can’t do that and red lipstick—it’s one or the other.
+I actually got this turquoise eyeshadow because I had just bought these turquoise stockings with polka dots, and I knew I couldn’t leave the house in the stockings without sort of balancing the color on my face…Everything has to be balanced.
 I could never have a different color toe polish and a different color finger polish; it would make me crazy.

-I’m obsessed with scents, and I love wearing perfumes; I never leave the house without perfume.
-I wear Chanel N ° 5 and I mix it with some real amber that I picked up in a souk in Istanbul, the Grand Bazaar.
+I’m obsessed with scents, and I love wearing perfumes; I never leave the house without scent.
+I wear Chanel N ° 5 and I mix it with some amber that I picked up in a bazaar in Istanbul.
 It’s sort of expensive but it lasts a long time, and it has the most amazing smell.
 I rub it into my hair, too.
-And, for some reason, it smells really good with Chanel N ° 5 mixed in.
-My latest discovery is Ambre Nuit by Christian Dior; I think it’s for men, actually.
+And, for some reason, it smells really good with Chanel N ° 5.
+My latest favorite scent is Ambre Nuit by Christian Dior; I think it’s for men, actually.
 But amber’s my thing.
-I love it… I once read in one of my favorite books, The Glimpses of the Moon by Edith Wharton, that a character smoked amber-scented cigarettes, which I always thought was so amazing…I wish they still made amber-scented cigarettes.
-I guess I like a really strong, complex scent.
+I love it…A character in one of my favorite books, Twilight Sleep by Edith Wharton, smokes amber-scented cigarettes.
+I wish they still made amber-scented cigarettes.
+I guess I like a heady, 'oriental' scent.

 —as told to ITG